 What to Eat for Lunar New Year

-Feb.
-8 is the start of the Lunar New Year, and whether you observe Chinese New Year or Tet, the Vietnamese New Year, here are a few places to grab a traditional bite (or two).
+Jan.
+28 is the start of the Lunar New Year, and whether you observe Chinese New Year or Tet, the Vietnamese New Year, here are a few traditional treats and where in San Francisco to find them.

 Banh chung/Banh Tet

-- What it is: Banh chung/Banh Tet is a must-have for Tet holiday.
+- What it is: Banh chung/Banh Tet is a must-have for Tet.
 Banh chung is a dense square cake made from glutinous rice, mung bean and pork, wrapped in banana leaves.

-- Where to find it: Find these sticky and sweet cakes at Saigon Sandwich, 560 Larkin Street
+- Where to find it: Find these sticky and sweet cakes at Saigon Sandwich, 560 Larkin St.

 - What it is: This deep-fried roll is commonly filled with seasoned ground pork, mushrooms and vegetables.

-- Where to find it: Head over to Tin Vietnamese, 937 Howard St., or My Father’s Kitchen, 1655 Divisadero St., for these flavorful appetizers.
+- Where to find it: Head over to Le Colonial at 20 Cosmo Pl., Tin Vietnamese at 937 Howard St., or My Father’s Kitchen at 1655 Divisadero St., for these flavorful appetizers.

 - What it is: A sausage made of lean pork mixed with fish sauce, steamed (Gio) or fried (Cha lua).